alephmembeth/students-guide/readme.md

 # Einführung in das wissenschaftliche Arbeiten

-This is a repository for a student’s guide titled [“Einführung in das wissenschaftliche Arbeiten”](https://alephmembeth.github.io/students-guide/) I’m currently working on.
-It is realized in R Markdown using the `bookdown` package (R version 4.2.2).
+This is a repository for a student’s guide (work in progress) titled [“Einführung in das wissenschaftliche Arbeiten”](https://alephmembeth.github.io/students-guide/).
+It is realized in _R Markdown_ using the `bookdown` package (_R_ version 4.2.2).